 What You Now Know

-After Step 2 you have recorded: Moon sign, Moon house, Moon Nakshatra, Moon pada, and Nakshatra lord.
-Five additional data points.
-Combined with Step 1's four points, you have the core identity layer of the chart.
-Move to Step 3.
+After Step 2, write down five more points: Moon sign, Moon house, Moon Nakshatra, Moon pada, and Nakshatra lord.
+Combined with Step 1's four points, these give you the core identity layer of the chart: the body and circumstance from Lagna, and the mind and timing imprint from the Moon.
+Then move to Step 3.

 Step 3 - Read the Three Anchor Planets

 Three planets disproportionately shape a Kundli's reading: the Lagna lord, the Sun, and the Moon.
-Together they are the "anchor planets" — the structural trio whose strength and placement determine the chart's overall robustness.
+They are the anchors because they answer three different questions.

 The Lagna Lord